Tuesday, November 13, 2018

 Free program; preregistration required, regular parking fees apply.

 Lenhardt Library, Regenstein Center

-Our discussion will be led by Stacy Stoldt, manager of public library services at the Lenhardt Library, and Mary Plunkett, manager of interpretive programs.
+Read the book and come to the Garden for a group book discussion.
+Our discussion will be led by Stacy Stoldt, Manager of Library Public Services and Rare Book Specialist and Mary Plunkett, retired Chicago Botanic Garden Manager of Interpretive Programs.
 Selections from the Lenhardt Library’s Rare Book Collection will be available for viewing.
 Please register early as space is limited.